President (2025-2027)

 Cait Porterfield received a Bachelor of Science degree with Honors in Biochemistry from the University of Oklahoma and a Master of Science degree in Forensic Science with an emphasis in forensic molecular biology from the University of Central Oklahoma.
 Her thesis research focused on the genetic, microscopic, and chemical evaluation of processed human hair extensions for their probative value in forensic casework.
 Cait is currently a doctoral candidate in the Educational Psychology department at the University of Oklahoma with research focused on issues confronting women in STEM.
 Cait Porterfield is also a faculty member at the Forensic Science Institute at the University of Central Oklahoma.
 Her courses focus on the forensic analysis of fingerprints and the identification of biological samples through serological techniques.
 Cait also teaches an Innocence Project Course in conjunction with the OCU School of Law where she works with forensic science graduate students and law students on cases of wrongful conviction.
 Cait’s current research interests include biometric measures in forensic science, conceptual change in science, and the woman-scientist identity interference.
 She serves as the Student Academy of Forensic Sciences Faculty Advisor, the Forensic Science Living-Learning Community coordinator, and serves on the forensic science curriculum council and planning and evaluation committee.

-Ms. Gina Londino-Smolar is currently a senior lecturer in the Department of Chemistry and Chemical Biology teaching in the forensic and investigative sciences program, as well as a faculty fellow with Teaching and Learning Technologies.
+Dr. Gina Londino-Smolar is currently a teaching professor in the Department of Chemistry and Chemical Biology and Director of the Forensic and nvestigative Sciences program.
 She has taught multiple courses in forensic science and chemistry, including instrumentation, analysis chemistry, forensic chemistry, and forensic microscopy for both undergraduate and graduate students.
 Currently, Gina teaches the introductory courses in forensic science both face-to-face and online, and works with online teaching faculty through IU in creation of online material.
 Since 2006, Gina has been a part of the forensic science program and had direct experience with the FEPAC accreditation process of the forensic and investigative sciences program.
-Throughout her time at IUPUI, she has developed multiple courses in forensic science, along with participating in the development of courses taught online to reach out to other student populations.
+Throughout her time at IU, she has developed multiple courses in forensic science, along with participating in the development of courses taught online to reach out to other student populations.
 She has published a laboratory manual, The Basics of Investigating Forensic Science: A Laboratory Manual, for undergraduate forensic science laboratory courses for non-science majors.
 Gina has also developed an online forensic science laboratory course for non-science majors to fulfill laboratory credit that many programs outside of science require.
-Gina is heavy involved in distance education at IUPUI and with academic integrity initiatives.
+Gina is heavy involved in distance education at IU and with academic integrity initiatives.
 She is currently a fellow of the American Academy of Forensic Sciences (AAFS) and the Chair of the Disciplines committee for the General Section, a charter member of the American Society of Trace Evidence Examiners, and a member of the American Chemical Society (ACS).

 Contact Information